Ericzklm/pokemonautomation.github.io/docs/Programs/PokemonLZA/ShinyHunt-OverworldReset.md

 ### Take a Video

 Record a video of the encounter.
-This will happen each time a notification is sent.
-So be careful if you are notifying on all shiny sounds as this may lead a lot of recorded videos of the same shiny.

 ### Screenshot Delay